andy-twosticks/pod4/README.md

 (Note: as a general principal, you should always call super when overriding a method in Pod4 model, unless you have good reason not to.)

+Because validation is not called on `set`, it's entirely possible to set a model to an invalid state and not raise any alerts against it until you go to commit to the database -- at which point the commit will fail.
+If you want to change the state of the model and then validate it before that, you must call `validate` by hand.

 Changing How a Model Represents Data